wagtail/rfcs/text/026-new-streamfield-and-inlinepanel-uis.md

 ![Open collapsible InlinePanel](026-data/inlinepanel-collapsible-open.png)

-In case the inline doesn’t inherit from `Orderable`, drag-and-drop gets disabled and all “+” except the last one:
+In case the inline model doesn’t inherit from `Orderable`, these interactions are removed:
+- drag-and-drop
+- move arrows
+- all “+” buttons except the last one.

 ![Open unsortable collapsible InlinePanel](026-data/inlinepanel-collapsible-open-unsortable.png)